SoftUni-Internal/interactive-content/EN/03-Lists/02-Reading-and-Printing-Lists.md

 [task-description]
 ## Description

-Write a program to **sum all adjacent equal numbers** in a list of decimal numbers, starting from **left to right**.
+Create a program to **sum all of the adjacent equal numbers** in a list of decimal numbers, starting from **left to right**.

-- After two numbers are summed, the obtained result could be equal to some of its neighbors and should be summed as well (see the examples below)
+- After two numbers are summed, the result could be equal to some of its neighbors and should be summed as well (see the examples below)

 - Always sum the leftmost two equal neighbors (if several couples of equal neighbors are available)